marimo-team/marimo/README.md

 <a href="https://github.com/marimo-team/marimo/blob/main/LICENSE"><img src="https://img.shields.io/pypi/l/marimo" /></a>
 </p>

-**marimo** is a Python library for creating **reactive notebooks that double as apps**. marimo is:
+**marimo** is a next-generation Python notebook where every notebook is also shareable as an interactive web app: _explore data, run experiments, build tools, and deploy apps, all from one seamless environment_.

+**Highlights.** marimo is purpose-built for working with data in Python.
+Some key features:

-- **reactive**: run a cell and marimo automatically runs cells that depend on it
+- **reactive**: run a cell, and marimo automatically runs cells that depend on it
-- **interactive**: interact with sliders, dropdowns, tables, and more to automatically run dependent cells
+- **interactive**: connect inputs like sliders, dropdowns, tables, and more to Python
-- **expressive**: parametrize markdown with interactive elements, plots, or anything else
+- **expressive**: create dynamic makdown parametrized by interactive elements, plots, or anything else
-- **simple**: no callbacks, no magical syntax
+- **simple**: no callbacks, no magical syntax — just Python
 - **Pythonic**: cells only run Python; notebooks stored as `.py` files (clean git diffs!)
 - **performant**: powered by static analysis, zero runtime overhead